 It may sound like a scary simple question, but answering how many countries there are in the world is an almost impossible task.

-The problem is that there is no proper unambiguous definition of what a country agrees with.
+The problem is that there is no proper unambiguous definition of what a country is.

 In fact, it is as difficult as finding out what is the world’s largest city.